Ethern-Myth/use-dynamic-hook/README.md

 # `useDynamicHook`

-**'useDynamicHook'** is not a standard React Hook provided by React itself; rather, it is a custom hook created by users to encapsulate dynamic behavior or logic in a reusable and flexible way.
+**'useDynamicHook'** is not a standard React Hook provided by React itself; rather, it is a custom hook created by Ethern Myth to encapsulate dynamic behavior or logic in a reusable and flexible way.
 Here are some key differences between useDynamicHook and standard React hooks:

 <br/>